mikolalysenko/box-intersect/README.md

 **Note** The boxes are treated as cartesian products of *closed* intervals.
 For example, the boxes `[1,1,2,2]` and `[0,0,1,1]` will be reported as intersecting by this module.

-### `boxIntersect.direct(boxes, otherBoxes, visit)`

-Internally both of the above modes are implemented in terms of bipartite intersection detection.
-To skip the overhead of calling the wrapper, you can also call the underlying bipartite intersection algorithm directly.
-This requires that you pass in `boxes`, `otherBoxes` and `visit` as in the above case.
-Under the hood, all intersection checks are implemented using this method.

 # License

 (c) 2014 Mikola Lysenko.
 MIT License